CLICK IMAGE TO ENLARGE (+)

 Having answered the question about how coatings are applied, the next question is how can they be applied in the most effective manner?
 To answer that question, the product’s size, shape, ultimate appearance and intended use must be addressed.
 The transfer efficiency (TE) of the application equipment also is important.
 However, since various suppliers who may calculate TE without benefit of a standard measurement method provide these values, the TE for the application methods described here will not be listed.

 Using a coating method having higher transfer efficiency can reduce finishing costs.
-Consider, for example, a product requiring 1 gal of 100% solids coating for complete coverage.
-When using spray equipment whose transfer efficiency is 30%, 3.33 gal must be sprayed to apply 1 gal on the product.
-At a more common volume solids of 50%, 6.66 gal must be sprayed.
-By switching to a spraying system whose transfer efficiency is 70%, only 2.85 gal of 50% solids coating must be sprayed.
-Going a step farther, if the coating is applied at 75% solids, only 1.9 gal must be sprayed.
-Savings in solvent costs can be calculated by subtracting 25% of 1.9 gal from 50% of 6.6 gal, which leaves 2.85 gal.
+Consider, for example, a product requiring 1 gallon of 100-percent solids coating for complete coverage.
+When using spray equipment whose transfer efficiency is 30 percent, 3.33 gallons must be sprayed to apply 1 gallon on the product.
+At a more common volume, solids of 50 percent, 6.66 gallons must be sprayed.
+By switching to a spraying system whose transfer efficiency is 70 percent, only 2.85 gallongs of 50-percent solids coating must be sprayed.
+Going a step farther, if the coating is applied at 75-percent solids, only 1.9 gallons must be sprayed.
+Savings in solvent costs can be calculated by subtracting 25 percent of 1.9 gallons from 50 percent of 6.6 gallons, which leaves 2.85 gallons.

 Coating-cost savings can be calculated using the same example.
-In the first case, 3.33 gal of coating solids are sprayed, and, in the third case, 1.43 gal of coating solids.
-By subtracting 1.43 from 3.33, we show a saving of 1.9 gal of coating solids.
-Furthermore, as much as 2.33 gal of coating overspray (a waste product) can be avoided.
+In the first case, 3.33 gallons of coating solids are sprayed, and, in the third case, 1.43 gallons of coating solids.
+By subtracting 1.43 from 3.33, we show a saving of 1.9 gallons of coating solids.
+Furthermore, as much as 2.33 gallons of coating overspray (a waste product) can be avoided.

 Since these calculations can be applied to most coating methods, material costs can be reduced in most finishing operations by using more transfer-efficient application equipment.
 To achieve these higher efficiencies, coatings are applied today by the newer, more efficient methods as well as by conventional equipment, using automated systems involving robots, program-controlled reciprocators and automatic conveyorized lines.